 • The Year They Walked: Montgomery Bus Boycott 1955-1956

 • We Are Prepared to Die: Freedom Rides 1961

 • A Culture of Resistance: Slavery in America 1619-1861

 • Standing Up By Sitting Down: Student Sit-Ins 1960

 See more about the collections on their website.

-National Civil Rights Museum ticket prices & hours
+National Civil Rights Museum Ticket Prices & Hours

 Basic hours are 9 to 5 everyday except Tuesday, when they’re closed.
-As of 2019, the ticket price for a standard National Civil Rights Museum ticket is $16 for adults.
-Seniors and students pay $14, while kids 17 and under pay $13.
-Headset rentals are available for audio tours.
+As of 2023, the ticket price for a standard National Civil Rights Museum ticket is $18 for adults.